rantahar/introduction-to-mpi/_episodes/06-nonblocking.md

 This is used to keep track of each separate transfer started by the program.
 You can use it to check the status of a transfer using the MPI_Test function, or call MPI_Wait to wait until the transfer is complete.
-The request can be created by either an MPI_Send or an MPI_Recv.
-In both cases MPI_Test allows you to check whether the buffer is free to use.

 ### Test and Wait

+MPI_Test will return the status of the transfer specified by a request and MPI_Wait will simply wait until the transfer is complete before returning.
+The request can be created by either an MPI_ISend or an MPI_IRecv.

 > ## MPI_Test and MPI_Wait in C
 >